Unlocking AI-Powered Video: Google PMax’s New Animated Ads

 FAQs

-Faces can’t be used in the source images.
-AI might introduce people in the enhanced versions.
+The post notes that faces cannot be used in source images.
+It also says AI might introduce people in the enhanced versions it creates.

 Comments